Elektrobit/crinit/doc/adr/adr-cgroups-where-to-define-cgroups.md

 *cons*
 * If a single task want its own very specific cgroup it has to relay on a proper modified series file.
+* Increase complexity of configuration parser, considering the nature of crinit series files the cgroup identifier and properties assignments must be somehow encode in the key/value pairs.
 ### 2) In task files only

 Cgroups can only be defined and created in task files.

 *pros*
 * Every task creates the cgroups that it needs.
 This would allow for a nice atomic approach.

-*cons*
+* Easy to map the additional options to new config options (key/value pairs) *cons*
 * If multiple tasks need to use the same cgroup they would have to wait on a setup task or other tasks to which they share no further mutuality.
+* Probably not intuitive and error prone, leading to the question "which task file create is creating this cgroup?"
 ### 3) Allow cgroup definition in series and task files

 Cgroups can be defined and created in series and task files.